nicolashainaux/mathmaker/docs/include/guided_tour.rst

 * If the main directive is ``list``, it just write the directives list to stdout

-* Otherwise, it checks that the directive matches a known sheet (either a xml file or a sheet's name that mathmaker provides) and writes the result to the output (``stdout`` or a file)
+* Otherwise, it checks that the directive matches a known sheet (either a yaml or xml file or a sheet's name that mathmaker provides) and writes the result to the output (``stdout`` or a file) (xml will be dropped in 0.7.2)

 The directories
 ---------------